MAN Lion's City: Singapore

-In September 2016, LTA ordered another 122 MAN ND323Fs which were put into service in 2017.
-These buses contain similar specifications with the previous batch but with an updated bodywork design, with the first 30 units being based on the concept and the rest with an updated design.
-These buses were assigned to SBS Transit, SMRT Buses, Tower Transit and Go-Ahead Singapore, with most units in SMRT Buses replacing retiring Mercedes-Benz O405G bendy buses.
+In September 2016, LTA ordered another 122 MAN A95s which were put into service in since 2017.
+These buses contain similar specifications with the previous batches but with an updated bodywork design, with the first Gemilang Mark 2 bodywork 30 units being based on the concept design likely the SG5999Z, and these 92 units will be rest with an updated bodywork design bearing the Mark 3.
+SG2017C its new features an equipped with Euro 6 MAN D 2066 LUH-51 engine (10,518cc), and Selective Catalytic Reduction (SCR) technology, required the exhaust fluids using the AdBlue.
+These buses were assigned to SBS Transit, SMRT Buses, Tower Transit and Go-Ahead, with most of the SMRT Buses-operated units replacing the Mercedes-Benz O405G articulated buses.

-In late 2017, under a negotiated tender, the Land Transport Authority ordered 250 MAN buses, which were 150 MAN NL323Fs and 100 MAN ND323Fs, equipped with Euro VI engines and minor differences to the bodywork in the previous batch.
+In November 2017, under a negotiated tender, the Land Transport Authority ordered 250 Euro 6 MAN buses, comprising 150 MAN A22s and 100 MAN A95s, equipped with MAN D 2066 LUH-51 engine (10,518cc) and minor differences to the bodywork in the previous batch.
 These buses were equipped with two wheelchair bays as compared to one in previous batches.
-An option was excised in 2018 to procure an additional 150 MAN ND323Fs in this batch.
-These buses entered revenue service in May 2018 and are currently assigned to SBS Transit, SMRT Buses, Tower Transit and Go-Ahead Singapore for fleet additions and replacement of retiring buses.
+An option was exercised in 2018 to procure an additional 150 MAN A95s in this batch.
+These buses entered revenue service in May 2018 and are currently assigned to SBS Transit, SMRT Buses, Tower Transit and Go-Ahead for fleet additions and replacement of retiring buses.

-In July 2018, a tender was awarded by LTA to ST Kinetics for the procurement of 111 MAN ND323Fs, which were delivered with subtle differences as compared to the earlier batches.
+In July 2018, a tender was awarded by LTA to ST Kinetics for the procurement of 111 MAN A95, which were delivered with subtle differences as compared to the earlier batches.
 These buses entered service in March 2020, with the final bus delivered in October 2021.
-Similar to the previous batch, these buses are currently assigned to SBS Transit and SMRT Buses for fleet additions and replacement of retiring buses.
+Similarities to the previous batches, these buses are currently assigned to SBS Transit and SMRT Buses for fleet additions and replacement of retiring buses.

-Following the successful trial of the three door MAN ND323F, the Land Transport Authority announced that 50 production batch 3-door ND323Fs will be procured along with 50 3-door Alexander Dennis Enviro500s.
-These buses entered service in January 2021.
+Following the successful trial of the three-door and two-staircase MAN A95, the Land Transport Authority procured 50 production batch 3-door and 2-staircase A95 along with 50 production batch 3-door and 2-staircase Alexander Dennis Enviro500 MMC units.
+These buses entered service in January 2021 with SBS Transit, SMRT Buses, Tower Transit Singapore and Go-Ahead Singapore.

+All the Euro 6 production batch double-decker MAN A95s were new built LTA specifications and bearing the Mark 4 bodywork design. it was predecessor of MAN A95 Mark 3 (Euro 5) buses, including initial Mark 3 batch (Euro 6) (SG2017C).